jlevy/pdiffjson/README.md

 # pdiffjson

-- [`pdiffjson`](pdiffjson) is a one-liner bash script that’s non-obvious and useful enough more developers should have it at their fingertips.
+- [`pdiffjson`](pdiffjson) is a simple bash script that’s non-obvious and useful enough more developers should have it at their fingertips.
   It simply combines `jq`, `diff`, `colordiff`, and `less` to normalize and then diff.
-- One of the simplest and fastest ways to get prettily printed, colored, paginated diffs of JSON files.
-Ignores all irrelevant whitespace and key ordering on collections objects.
-  Just shows you visually what’s different between two files.
 - Not a fancy web UI or a library.
+  Just the simplest and fastest way to get clear, pretty-printed, colored diffs of JSON files on a console.
+  Ignores all irrelevant whitespace and key ordering on collections objects (and ordering on arrays altogether, if you like) only shows you significant differences.
 - Works on large files other tools barf on, thanks to `jq`’s speed.
 - Shows context around each difference in a customizable way, thanks to `diff`.
 - Scrollable and searchable output (use space, `/`), thanks to `less`.
-- Installs quickly anywhere, thanks to bash.
+- Installs quickly anywhere, thanks to `npm`.
 - Extra bonus [`pjson`](pjson) command that colorizes and pretty-prints only.
 - *The feature list is longer than the code!*
   🤯😀